shevious/edx-documentation/en_us/xblock/source/anatomy/javascript.rst

 This section of the tutorial walks through the JavaScript file, `thumbs.js`_, that is part of the Thumbs XBlock in the XBlock SDK.

+If you completed the steps in :ref:`Build an XBlock Quick Start`, you can find this file locally at ``xblock_development/xblock-sdk/sample_xblocks/thumbs/static/js/source/thumbs.js``.

 In the XBlock JavaScript file, you define code that manages user interaction with the XBlock.
 The code is added to a :ref:`fragment <XBlock Fragments>`.